 It’s important to socialize your bird with as many situations as you can.
 If a bird isn’t used to other creatures or people, they can be withdrawn or even aggressive.
-Bonding with your green cheek is one of the most important factors of proper care.
+Bonding with your conure is one of the most important factors of proper care.

 Common Health Problems

 Green-cheeked Conures can be very healthy birds, especially with appropriate care.
 Neglect leads to more issues than anything else.

 Common health issues are: